Ciarán O'Keeffe: Other information

 O'Keeffe attended Washington College in Chestertown, Maryland, where he double majored in music and psychology.
 He then completed a MSc in investigative psychology at the University of Liverpool before studying for his PhD at University of Hertfordshire.
-He is currently the Academic Head of Department and Senior Lecturer for Psychology at Buckinghamshire New University.
+He is currently the Associate Dean of Education for the College of Health and Society Buckinghamshire New University.

+O'Keeffe is married to Anna.